Q. What is the AGPT program?

 A. Understanding the requirements for each college, thinking about your past clinical experiences and come up with a variety of examples that you may use depending on the questions asked.
 Dress smartly and make sure you really listen and understand the question and listen for any prompts.

-Q. When will I find out the outcome of my interviews for the second intake in 2022
+Q. When will I find out the outcome of my interviews for the second 2023 intake

 RACGP practice readiness is assessed by MCCC through a process that involves a review of hospital statements that provide details of the rotations you have completed.
 This process is different to Recognition of Prior Learning.